 If you have already submitted a permit and/or spoken to a Block Captain, you do not need to take any further action.
 For all others, please take the following steps:

-2. Contact your Block Captain (highly recommended)
+1. Contact your Block Captain

-Since we plant most of our trees in the public right-of-way (between the sidewalk and street), a tree planting permit is required to plant.
-If you are meeting with your Block Captain, they will bring a tree planting permit with them and help you fill it out.
-If you are pretty confident that you already know the type and location of tree(s) you’d like, you can download the tree planting permit here and submit it to firstname.lastname@example.org or call us at 985-705-7730 to schedule a time to exchange the permit.
+Since we plant our trees in the public right-of-way (the space between the sidewalk and street), a tree planting permit is required to plant.
+You can access the tree planting permit here.
+Please submit it to your block captain, to email@example.com or call us at 504-356-2073 to schedule a time to exchange the permit.
 For convenience, you can use Smallpdf.com to sign the permits online, then email us the signed PDF.
 Please note that the owner of the property must sign off on the permit.
 If you are a renter, please talk to your landlord about our program.
 If you want to plant in your yard and not in the right-of-way, please contact our Program and Outreach Coordinator, Julia McClanahan, at firstname.lastname@example.org.

-4. Help plant your tree (highly recommended)
+3. Help plant your tree